Postselection technique for optical Quantum Key Distribution with improved de Finetti reductions: Introduction

 \section{Introduction}

-Proving the security of quantum key distribution (QKD) protocols against arbitrary attacks is a challenging task since the security proof must consider any arbitrary attack implemented by the adversary.
+Proving the security of quantum key distribution (QKD) protocols against coherent attacks is a challenging task since the security proof must consider any arbitrary attack implemented by the adversary, as opposed to IID-collective attacks where the adversary attacks each round in an identical and independent manner.
 Despite this challenge, there has been tremendous progress \cite{koashi_simple_2009,tomamichel_tight_2012,dupuis_entropy_2020,metger_generalised_2022}.
 However, all known proof techniques have some drawbacks.

-In particular, the phase-error rate \cite{koashi_simple_2009} and entropic uncertainty relation (EUR) \cite{tomamichel_largely_2017} based approaches cannot be used for practical detection setups with basis-dependent losses, and the entropy accumulation theorem \cite{dupuis_entropy_2020} and existing postselection techniques \cite{christandl_postselection_2009} are not directly applicable to prepare-and-measure (PM) protocols.
+In particular, the phase-error rate \cite{koashi_simple_2009} and entropic uncertainty relation (EUR) \cite{tomamichel_largely_2017} based approaches cannot be used for practical detection setups with basis-dependent losses.
+On the other hand, while the analysis of prepare-and-measure (PM) protocols are related to that of entangled-based (EB) protocols via the source-replacement scheme \cite{bennett_quantum_1992, curty_entanglement_2004,ferenczi_symmetries_2011} this introduces a constraint of fixed marginal on Alice's state (which we refer to as a fixed marginal constraint).
+For this reason, the entropy accumulation theorem \cite{dupuis_entropy_2020} and the existing postselection technique \cite{christandl_postselection_2009} are not directly applicable to PM protocols.
 Moreover, the postselection technique also gives pessimistic bounds on the key rate.
-More recently, a generalised entropy accumulation theorem (GEAT) \cite{metger_generalised_2022} was developed that applies to PM protocols and yields fairly tight bounds; however, it currently requires a condition that Eve's optimal attack satisfies a particular sequential property, and if that condition is enforced via limiting the repetition rate of the protocol \cite{sandfuchs_security_2023,curras-lorenzo_security_2023}, the resulting key rates for fiber-based protocols are low.
+More recently, a generalised entropy accumulation theorem (GEAT) \cite{metger_generalised_2022} was developed that applies to PM protocols and has been shown to perform well for qubit protocols.
+However, it currently requires a condition that Eve's optimal attack satisfies a particular sequential property, and if that condition is enforced via limiting the repetition rate of the protocol \cite{sandfuchs_security_2023,curras-lorenzo_security_2023}, the resulting key rates for fiber-based protocols are low.
+Finally, Remark 4.3.3 of Renner's thesis \cite{renner_security_2005} can also be used with the exponential de Finetti theorem to accommodate PM protocols.
+However, finite-size key rates for PM QKD protocols using this technique have not been computed and studied rigorously in any work.
+Moreover, the proof technique only accommodates an approximate version of the fixed marginal constraint required for PM protocols, and thus would perform significantly worse than other proof techniques.
+Additionally, the `sacrifice' bits needed for Renner's exponential de Finetti theorem results in even lower key rates as evidenced by \cite[Figure 2]{sheridan2010finite}.